SOME MUNA DOs AND DONTs

 * In committee meetings, delegates should address only the presiding officer as Madam Chair or Mr. Chair, as the case may be, and no one else.

-* When casting a voice vote in the assembly or committee meetings, it is customary to say YEA or YES and NAY or NO. Embellishments of any kind whatsoever are unnecessary and considered un-parliamentary and rude.
+* When casting a voice vote in the assembly or committee meetings, it is customary to say YES or NO or ABSTAIN.
+Embellishments of any kind whatsoever are unnecessary and considered un-parliamentary and rude.

 * A counsellor is like a non-participating head of delegation.
 As such, he/she is expected to ensure that members of the delegation observe the rules and protocols of the MUNA script.
 The performance of a delegation also reflects on the head of the delegation; its counsellor.

 * No food or drink is permitted in the Assembly hall or committee meeting rooms except water in the water bottles supplies by MUNA at the time of registration.
-Lap tops and Tablets are permitted but no cell phones as these could disrupt the proceedings.
-Please turn off the cell phones if you carry one and step out of the meeting if you wish to use it!
+Lap tops and Tablets are permitted.
+Cell phones are allowed as your electronic device – no phone calls please and turn your device to silent!

 Have a great MUNA experience!